 Forrest says this line to Jenny after she rejects his proposal.
 Forrest is so used to everyone underestimating him that he assumes Jenny rejects him because he isn’t smart.

-However, when Jenny says, “you don’t want to marry me,” she’s not doubting Forrest’s love, but her worthiness of his love due to her trauma.
+However, when Jenny says, “You don’t want to marry me,” she’s not doubting Forrest’s love, but her worthiness of his love due to her trauma.

 13. “You can’t keep trying to rescue me all the time.”

 Jenny (Robin Wright) says this to Forrest after he attacks some men at the club where she works.
+Forrest loves Jenny, but his love makes him overprotective and sometimes forgetful that she’s independent.

 14. “My mama always said you’ve got to put the past behind you before you can move on.”

-Forrest quotes another of mama’s wise lines when discussing his cross-country running.
+Forrest quotes another of Mama’s wise lines when discussing his cross-country running.
 Forrest starts running out of despair when Jenny rejects him, and after crisscrossing the country several times, he suddenly decides to stop.

 While running, Forrest was physically putting distance between himself and the memory of his heartbreak, but he wasn’t emotionally moving on from the past.